jameelalsalam/GitGithubWorkshop/01-setup.md

 Git is the version control software which underlies Github, and it needs to be installed for you to contribute to code repositories on Github or Bitbucket.

-For Windows laptops, you can get the Git for Windows installer at either of the following pages:
+For Windows machines, you can get the Git for Windows installer at either of the following pages:
 * https://gitforwindows.org/
 * https://git-scm.com/download/win